-Holland came to CSU for her master’s and began working with Dr. Tiffany Weir.
+Holland came to Colorado State Univesity for her master’s in the Department of Food Science and Human Nutrition and began working with Tiffany Weir, associate professor.
 The project Weir suggested fit her interests perfectly!
 The study involves researching how edible crickets influence the gut microbiome, as well as how bioavailable their micronutrients are (specifically iron, calcium and zinc).
 Holland never thought of edible insects as an answer to sustainable protein, but has learned so much working on this project.
 “It has opened my eyes to the incredible possibilities that await.
 I love working on this research because it feels like almost every day I am learning a new technique or putting my skills to the test.
 I have learned more than I ever thought possible in these past two years and am so grateful for everyone in this department for getting me to where I am today.
 I am a more confident and competent scientist than I was two years ago,” states Holland.

 Holland’s dream job would be to work for a company like WildType Foods (they grow sushi grade fish from cells), Beyond Meat, Impossible Foods, or any smaller company that is working on the issue of sustainable protein alternatives.
 Holland states, “working as a product developer for a company that aligns with my values would be incredible.
 Thinking about the future of food and technology is so exciting.
 On the horizon could be things like a steak made of shrimp!
 Or bacon that doesn’t require killing a pig?
 I would love to use my creativity to solve interesting problems like these.”

 We asked Holland what advice she would give to incoming students and she stated, “follow your passions!
 They may not seem to fit together, but there are so many careers out there!”
 Holland was concerned about how her master’s would open the doors she needed as she is taking a different path than dietetics.
-She wondered what other kinds of jobs were even out there for a Master in Nutrition.
+She wondered what other kinds of jobs were even out there for a Master of Science in nutrition and food science.
 She stated, “but don’t worry!
 You will find a niche, and everyone in the FSHN department will help you toward your goal!”